Western Area Power Administration, DOE.

 d.
 Allocation of Expenses—AFA

 As part of the AFA, Western and the Project Applicant will mutually agree on an amount to cover costs associated with project development activities performed by Western.
-The Project Applicant may elect to apply funds remaining (if any) from previous payments that are in Western's control to the mutually agreed upon amount.
+The Project Applicant may elect to apply funds Start Printed Page 19077remaining (if any) from previous payments that are in Western's control to the mutually agreed upon amount.

 1. Project Development and Operations & Maintenance

 All projects funded under this authority.

 a.
 For study, facility development, construction and other related purposes, Western will consider projects constructed under its authority under Section 402 of the Recovery Act in accordance with procedures and requirements for arranging for transmission service or interconnection under its OATT, or related interconnection agreements.
 Western will, as necessary, use appropriate project management methods for all transmission projects approved for funding under this authority.